 Take a look at this list of partner organisations of the Trust's main information sharing partners.

-What other information about you do we hold?
+What other information about you do we process?

-- information from other partner organisations such as Social Care services, housing associations, and voluntary and community organisations
+- Other information from NHS providers including your GP Surgery about health care that you have received previously and from partner organisations such as Social Care, housing associations, charities and voluntary and community organisations

 How long do we keep your information?